dreamcatcher-tech/network/Inbox/2023-12-18 0901 HAL with stuck loop.md

 Tool: getHelps( goal1 ) => a series of helps that are returned
 HAL: (gets called with the help, and the )

-loop around until all the tasks are met
+loop around until all the tasks are met, altho tasking is a separate thing ?

 gets the stucks, gets the helps, then executes the calls.
 These could be truncated threads, since we can scope the request down greatly.
 Ultimately this would result in